 Choosing the right pension plan is a crucial step in one’s lifetime.
 In order to ensure a secure future for you and your family after you stop working, it is a must to go for the right pension plan.
-Particularly in Indian households, pension schemes have been given a high priority from a long time ago.
+Particularly in Indian households, pension schemes have been given a high priority for a long time ago.
 Jobs were often chosen on the basis of whether a pension will be offered or not.
 Following the same footsteps might not be such a bad idea.

 There are several things you should keep in mind when investing in a pension plan.
-It is a good idea to start off early, as the earlier you start, the better the returns will be in future through the power of compounding.
-Also, there will be little burden on your shoulders in the latter years of your life.
+It is a good idea to start off early, as the earlier you start, the better the returns will be in the future through the power of compounding.
+Also, there will be a little burden on your shoulders in the latter years of your life.
 Equities should be given a particular place in your pension planning, as the returns in the longer term are generally better than other asset classes.

 Some of the critical elements that you must consider while choosing the right pension plan are as follows: